Catholic Church in Papua New Guinea

 The Catholic Church in Papua New Guinea is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
-Papua New Guinea has approximately two million Catholic adherents, approximately 27% of the country's total population.
+Papua New Guinea has approximately two million Catholic adherents, approximately 27 percent of the country's total population.

-The country is divided into nineteen dioceses including four archdioceses.
+The country is divided into 19 dioceses including four archdioceses.

+The work of the bishops is coordinated in the Catholic Bishops Conference of Papua New Guinea and Solomon Islands.